plone/plone.formwidget.recaptcha/README.txt

 Upgrade to API v2
 -----------------

+plone.formwidget.recaptcha 2.* uses V2 of the reCaptcha API.
+Users upgrading from plone.formwidget.recaptcha
-Upgrading to plone.formwidget.recaptcha 2.* (reCaptcha API V2) you need double check your keys because global Keys are not supported in the V2 API, so you need to create a new key if you wish to use the V2 API.
+1.* will therefore need to generate new keys as global Keys are not supported in the V2 API.